-Born on February 27, 1980, in Little Rock, Arkansas, Chelsea Clinton spent part of her youth as a public figure as the daughter of President Bill Clinton and future Secretary of State Hillary Clinton.
-She attended Stanford University and went to Columbia for an M.P.H. before becoming an NBC News correspondent.
+Born on February 27, 1980, in Little Rock, Arkansas, Chelsea Clinton spent part of her youth as a public figure as the daughter of President Bill Clinton and future senator and secretary of state Hillary Clinton.
+She attended Stanford University and went to Columbia for an M.P.H. before becoming an NBC News correspondent in 2011, a position she held for just shy of three years.
 She is an advocate for women’s rights, AIDS research and global humanitarianism.

 Determined to foster independence and intellectual curiosity, the Clintons often pushed Chelsea hard to succeed.
 The precocious girl began studying ballet at the age of 4, skipped the third grade, and learned how to invest in the stock market when she was barely 11.
 After reading an article in a life sciences class that discussed the detrimental effects red meat has on the body, Chelsea also became a strict vegetarian.